Edgagoras/records/README.md

 # records
 An example project repository for PDSB.
 The `records` library provides tools for querying the GBIF database using its public REST API, and to efficiently collect large numbers of records while following limitations on queries.
 Results are returned as Pandas dataframes.

 **For code-review assignment 8 for the PDSB class**
-See the code in the `assignment` branch before reviewing code in this master branch.
-To see that code, find the tab above that says Branch:master and click on it to select the assignment branch.
+See the jupyter notebook in `notebooks/code-review-8.ipynb` for a review of the code for assignment 8.
+A completed version of the assignment can be found in the `assignment` branch of this repository.
+This branch (master) has been modified to include further code, as described in the notebook.
+To see code in the `assignment` branch find the tab above that says Branch:master and click on it to select the assignment branch.

 ### Installation